 Organize and conduct an annual motorcycle ride for the Maine Children’s Cancer Program (Currently the “Owie Box” motorcycle run).

-Organize and conduct activities involving motorcyclists of the Maine Elks Association
+Organize and conduct activities involving motorcyclists of the Maine Elks Association.

 Coordinate with other motorcycle groups to conduct joint activities with the Maine Elks Motorcycle Riders committee.